elliotherriman/calico/documentation/getting started.md

 ## Data types

-Here's a brief refresher on some basic Javascript.

 When you change an option, Javascript has to guess at what kind of value you're assigning.
 Speaking roughly, there are a few kinds.

 - Numbers.
 - Text, also known as strings.
 - Lists, also known as arrays.
-- Objects, which are like an English to French dictionaries.
-As in, they're full of values that each correspond to another value, I dunno.
+- Objects, which is an unordered box of objects.
+They're sometimes called dictionaries, because they contain keys (words) that correspond to values (definitions).

 If you don't already know these things, you might be confused.
 That's fine.
-That's why I didn't tell you there's more than one kind of number, or that there are a *lot* of other kinds of value.

 Here's what actually matters: if an option is already set to one type of value, it's going to expect that same kind of value if you reassign it.
 So here's how we make sure that happens.

 If you're setting a value to a number, that number should only contain the characters 0 through to 9, with a single optional decimal place.